British ensign: History

 passing the French aircraft carrier Charles de Gaulle, flying the Union Jack at the jackstaff and also at the masthead to signify the royal presence of Queen Elizabeth II, who can be seen on the bridge.

 Prior to 1864, red, white, and blue were the colours of the three squadrons of the Royal Navy, which were created as a result of the reorganisation of the navy in 1652 by Admiral Robert Blake.
 Each squadron flew one of the three ensigns.
 In addition to the Admiral of the Fleet (who was Admiral of the Red), each squadron had its own admirals, vice admirals and rear admirals, e.g. Lord Nelson was Vice Admiral of the White at the time of his death.

 The red squadron tended to patrol the Caribbean and north Atlantic, the white the coasts of Britain, France and the Mediterranean, while the blue patrolled the south Atlantic, Pacific and Indian oceans.
-The flags of the various former British colonies often have grounds of the same colour as their protective squadron.
+The flags of the various former British colonies often have backgrounds of the same colour as their protective squadron.
 Hence Bermuda has a red ground and Australia and New Zealand blue.
 Canada's flag was a red ensign from founding until the adoption of the maple leaf flag in 1965.

 The flag of the United States also follows this pattern; early flags of the American Revolution were modified Red Ensigns.
-The Continental Union Flag added six white stripes to the Red Ensign; this flag was used during the fight for independence until the Union Flag in the canton was replaced by the stars in 1777.
+The Continental Union Flag added six white stripes to the Red Ensign; this flag was used during the fight for independence until the Union Jack in the canton was replaced by the stars in 1777.

 Reference was sometimes made to "the yellow squadron".
 This squadron did not actually exist but was a term used unofficially to describe those naval personnel who worked ashore or did not have a ship.
 Therefore, there was no 'Yellow ensign'.